apache/spark/python/docs/source/development/debugging.rst

 --------------------------

 In order to debug the Python workers remotely, you should connect from the Python worker to the debug server in PyCharm.
-In this section, it describes the remote debug within single machine to demonstrate easily.
+This section describes remote debugging within a single machine to demonstrate easily.
-In order to debug PySpark applications in other machines, please refer to the full instructions that are specific to PyCharm is documented at `here <https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-debug-config>`_.
+In order to debug PySpark applications on other machines, please refer to the full instructions that are specific to PyCharm, documented `here <https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-debug-config>`_.

-Firstly, choose **Run | Edit Configuration...** in the main manu, and it opens the Run/debug configurations dialog.
+Firstly, choose **Edit Configuration...** from the **Run** menu.
+It opens the Run/debug configurations dialog.
 You have to click ``+`` configuration on the toolbar, and from the list of available configurations, select **Python Debug Server**.
 Enter the name of this run/debug configuration, for example, ``MyRemoteDebugger`` and also specify the port number, for example ``12345``.

 .. image:: ../../../../docs/img/pyspark-remote-debug1.png
     :alt: PyCharm remote debugger setting

-After that, you should install the corresponding version of ``pydevd-pycahrm`` package.
+After that, you should install the corresponding version of the ``pydevd-pycahrm`` package.
 In the previous dialog, it shows the command to install.

 .. code-block:: text